The Traveler (2010 film): Plot

 A stranger walks into a small town's police station during a rainstorm on Christmas Eve.
 He tells the desk sergeant that he wishes to confess to murder, after which the desk sergeant points a handgun at him and calls for his colleagues to restrain him with handcuffs.

 The stranger refuses to reveal his name, preferring to be known as "Mr. Nobody."
 After the stranger provokes them, the officers are about to assault him as detective Alexander Black walks in.
 The stranger states that he will confess to six murders, and when he describes each murder, the officers graphically die in the same way he explains though the stranger himself remains incarcerated.
 While the officers panic, the stranger notices a dedication text on detective Black's golden-metal pen and remarks upon it, drawing the suspicion of Detective Black, who received the pen from his murdered daughter, Mary Black.

 The officers think that the stranger could be a suspect whom they arrested a year earlier when they were investigating Mary's disappearance.
 Unable to prove his guilt, they tortured and beat him to get a confession, though he continually maintained his innocence.
 However, they realize that the victim of their violence should still be in a coma that resulted from their brutal torture, stationed at a medical facility.
 The officers telephone the facility and discover that the victim had died earlier that evening, at the same time as the stranger entered the police station, which proves that the stranger is not who they thought he is.

 Despite this new evidence, the officers believe that the stranger is a vengeful spirit of the previously tortured man.
 Detective Black talks about superstition and his experiences in Gulf War, while the remaining officers continue to die in ways that mirror the acts they committed against the now-dead suspect a year earlier, until only detective Black remains.

 Detective Black apologizes to the stranger for killing an innocent suspect, but the stranger confesses that he was the one who murdered his daughter, which makes all the brutality against him by Black and his fellow officers justified.
 Detective Black then stabs his daughter's golden-metal pen inside his own ears to avoid hearing the stranger's confession.
 Black's daughter spirit then appears.
-She tells him she knows the name of the stranger, which is Stanley Happerton to eliminate his power and whispers into his deaf ear.
+She tells him she knows the name of the stranger, which is Stanley Harpenden to eliminate his power and whispers into his deaf ear.
 Black shoots the stranger with a shotgun and causes him to fall through a window to his death.
 His body vanishes soon after.

 After the stranger's death, Christmas Day arrives and Detective Black sees his daughter walk up the stairs, presumably moving on to the afterlife.